EntityGraphQL/EntityGraphQL/docs/content/field-extensions/03-sorting.md

 }
 ```

 This field extension can only be used on a field that has a `Resolve` expression that is assignable to `IEnumerable` - I.e. collections.
-The extension adds an argument called `sort: <field_name>SortInput`.for example `PeopleSortInput`.
+The extension adds an argument called `sort: [<field_name>SortInput]`.
+For example `PeopleSortInput`.
 The `SortInput` type will have nullable fields for each scalar type in the collection element type.
 You set which fields you want to use for sorting.
 Following the above `people` field with the `Person` class defined as:

 ```
 public class Person